 When approved, the usual traffic and parking laws no longer apply to the area, and the organizers can determine how fast traffic can flow, etc.

-Wi-Fi 7 upgrade on a computer: Notes on hardware parts
+Wi-Fi 7 upgrade on a computer: Important notes on hardware parts

-There's also the Intel BE202 variant that only has half the bandwidth, which you should skip.
+There's also the Intel BE202 variant that has only half the bandwidth, which is often available as an internal component of a motherboard.

-- The machine must have an NGFF 2230 M.2 slot designed specifically for Wi-Fi adapter cards.
+- It has an NGFF 2230 M.2 E-key slot designed specifically for Wi-Fi adapter cards.
 Or

 - It has an available PCIe slot.

-If the conditions above seem intimidating, you only need to remember that if your computer is currently running Wi-Fi 6 (or 6E), chances are it can be upgraded to Wi-Fi 7.
-(Generally, the upgrade is only impossible on such a machine when its current Wi-Fi card is soldered to the motherboard and can't be replaced -- the case of certain ultra-compact laptops.)
+If the conditions above seem intimidating, remember that if your Intel-based computer is currently running Wi-Fi 6 (or 6E), it can likely be upgraded to Wi-Fi 7.
+Generally, the upgrade is only impossible on such a machine when:

-That said, if you've upgraded your computer to Wi-Fi 6 or 6E, that computer will also support a Wi-Fi 7 adapter.
+That said, if you've successfully upgraded your Intel-based computer to Wi-Fi 6 or 6E, that computer will also support a Wi-Fi 7 adapter.

 Upgrading Wi-Fi 7 on a computer: The steps